OCR-D/ocrd-website/site/en/workflows.md

 (1) This workflow expects your images to be stored in a folder called `OCR-D-IMG`.
-If your images are saved in a different folder, you need to adjust `-I OCR-D-IMG` in the second line of the call above with the name of your folder, e.g. `-I my_images` (2) For the last processor in this workflow, `ocrd-tesserocr-recognize`, the environment variable TESSDATA_PREFIX has to be set to point to the directory where the used models are stored.
+If your images are saved in a different folder, you need to adjust `-I OCR-D-IMG` in the second line of the call above with the name of your folder, e.g. `-I my_images` (2) For the last processor in this workflow, `ocrd-tesserocr-recognize`, the environment variable TESSDATA_PREFIX has to be set to point to the directory where the used models are stored if they are not in the default location.

 <script src="/js/workflows.js"></script>